gvwilson/thirdbit/src/fiction/madica/index.md

 ## Crash!

+The next morning,
+Madica' mom came in,
+shook her gently,
-Madica woke up like normal the next morning.
-First her mom came and shook her gently and told her it was time for breakfast.
-When that didn't work, her dad came and tickled her ear, saying, "Rise and shine, rise and shine," until she batted his hand away.
-And finally her mom came back and pulled off the covers Madica had wrapped around herself and said, "Come on, sweetie, we really have to get going."
+and told her it was time for breakfast.
+When that didn't work her dad came and tickled her ear, saying,
+"Rise and shine, rise and shine," until she batted his hand away and pulled herself out of bed.

 Laurellen was waiting for her at the corner as usual.
-They said hi and skied uphill to school, puffing clouds of steam as they went.
-Madica didn't tell her about the strange lights or the strange cats—with a warm breakfast inside her, she wasn't sure she hadn't been dreaming.
+Madica didn't tell her friend about the lights or the cats as they skied to school.
+In the light of day,
+she wasn't sure if it had been real or a dream.

+School was school:
-School was school, which is to say, they did math and science and fencing and imagination and had a snowball fight in gym class because Miss Ziggle was the best teacher ever and then had music and human studies (which Laurellen thought was boring, but Madica loved), and passed notes back and forth and ignored the boys making farting noises in the back of the class.
+they did science and fencing and imagination and had a snowball fight in gym class because Miss Ziggle was the best teacher ever, then had human studies
+(which Laurellen thought was boring, but Madica loved) and passed notes back and forth while ignoring the boys making farting noises in the back of the class.

-It was Laurellen's turn to come to Madica's house after class.
-She and Laurellen ate the raisins and smoked salmon their mom had left them, then went into the back yard.
+It was Laurellen's turn to come to Madica's house afterward.
+They went into the back yard

-It took them a couple of minutes to untie the piece of twine that held a big blue tarp on top of Madica's snowbox.
-The castle inside was their best yet: its tallest tower came up to their waists, and they had even figured out how they could make a drawbridge, sort of.
+and took the big blue tarp off Madica's snowbox.
+The castle inside was their best yet: its tallest tower came up to their waists, and they had even almost figured out how they could make a drawbridge.

 Today's goal was to finish off the walls.
-They stood two pieces of cardboard rescued from the recycling upright and started piling snow between them.
+They stood two pieces of recycled cardboard upright and started piling snow between them.
 Scoop, plop, scoop, plop… *zzzZZZing!*

 Madica looked up, startled.
-"Did you hear that?" she asked.
+"Did you hear that?"

 "Hear what?"
 Laurellen asked.

+*zzzZZZing! zzzZZZing!*
-*zzzZZZing! zzzZZZing!* Two bright lights shot past just below the clouds that had gathered while they were working.
+Two bright lights shot past
+just below the clouds that had gathered while they were working.

 The girls jumped to their feet.
 Laurellen shaded her eyes.
 "What are they?"

-"I don't know," Madica replied, "But—"
+"I don't know," Madica replied,
+"But—"

-Before she could finish her sentence, the first light reappeared, only this time it wasn't going *zzzZZZing!* It was going *zzz…* *zzz…* *zzz…* and wobbling from side to side, and it was headed straight for them!
+Before she could finish her sentence, the first light reappeared, only this time it wasn't going *zzzZZZing!*
+It was going *zzz…* *zzz…* *zzz…* and wobbling from side to side, and it was headed straight for them!

-Madica and Laurellen jumped out of the snowbox just in time. *Whump!*
+Madica and Laurellen jumped out of the snowbox just in time.
+*Whump!*
 Snow splattered in every direction.

 "Ack!
 Ptooie!"
-Madica spluttered, spitting snow out of her mouth.
-It was all over her glasses too—she couldn't see a thing.
-She wiped the wet gunk off the lenses with her finger, then wiped her face on her sleeve and put her glasses back on.

-And gasped.
+Madica spluttered,
+spitting snow out of her mouth.
+She wiped her face on her sleeve, then gasped.

 There in her snowbox was a flying saucer just a few feet across.
-It was as shiny as a mirror, and shaped like two fat frisbees stuck together with a shallow dome on top.
+It was as shiny as a mirror
+and shaped like two fat frisbees stuck together with a shallow dome on top.
 Madica could feel heat coming off it, as if it was an oven door too hot to touch.
 And it had landed right on top of—

 "Our castle!"
 Laurellen shrieked.
 It was squished!
 It was squashed!
 And what was left of it was melting under the saucer!

+*Click!*
-*Click!* The dome on top of the saucer opened like a lid.
-Madica and Laurellen grabbed each other in fright. *Tikka*, *tikka*, *tikka*… The dome ratcheted back jerkily.
-The girls gasped again.
-There in the saucer sat a small silvery figure with a bubble for a head.
-It stood up, then wobbled and nearly toppled over.
+The dome on top of the saucer opened like a lid.
+Madica and Laurellen grabbed each other in fright.
+*Tikka*, *tikka*, *tikka*…
+The dome ratcheted back with short jerks like a broken windup toy.
+The girls gasped again
+as a small silvery figure with a bubble for a head stood up, wobbled, and nearly toppled over.

+Without thinking,
-Without thinking, Madica reached out to stop it from falling, but the little figure batted her hand away.
+Madica reached out to stop it from falling, but the little figure batted her hand away.
 "I'm all right!" said a tinny, echoey voice.
 "Now quick, hide me in the castle!"

 "The castle?"
 Madica repeated.

-"Yes, the big thing with walls and towers?" the little figure said impatiently.
-"I need to hide, and it's bound to have secret passages and stuff."
+"You know, the big thing with walls and towers?" the little figure said impatiently.
+"It's bound to have secret passages and stuff."

 "You, um, you landed on the castle," Laurellen explained.
 Then she frowned and put her hands on her hips.
 "And you ruined it, too!
-And we spent a whole *week* working on it!"
+We spent a whole *week* working on it!"
 Which wasn't really true—they had only started on Saturday—but Madica put her hands on her own hips and frowned too.

 "I *ruined* it?"
 The little silver figure slid down the saucer on its backside and surveyed the damage.
 "Huh.
-Not a very good castle, then, was it?"
+Not much of a castle then, was it?"

 Laurellen bristled.
 "It was a *fine* castle 'til you ruined it!"

 The little figure waved a hand dismissively.
-"Sure.
+"Uh huh.
 I bet it didn't even have any secret passages, did it?"

 "Of course not!
 It wasn't real!
-Why did you think it was real?"
+Did you think it was?"

 "Well, it *looked* real through my bigoscope.
 And I *was* a bit distracted, *if* you hadn't noticed.
-Speaking of which…" It pointed its right arm at the saucer and pressed some buttons on its wrist with its other hand.
-With a *pling pling pling* sound, the saucer sparkled and turned invisible.
+Speaking of which…"
+It pointed its right arm at the saucer and pressed some buttons on its wrist with its other hand.
+With a *pling pling pling* sound, the saucer turned invisible.

 "Now quick," it said.
 "They'll be coming back soon, so I really do need to hide."
-It started toward the back door of the house.
+It started toward the back door of Madica's house.

-"Yes, but—hang on!"
+"Hang on!"
 Madica took three quick steps and stood in its way.
 "Who are you?
-And why are those other things chasing you?"
+And who is chasing you?"

+The little creature sighed and pointed at its head.
+*Ping!*
-The little creature sighed and pointed at its head. *Ping!* The bubble on its head sparkled and turned transparent.
+The bubble on its head sparkled and turned transparent.
 "Is that better?"

 The two girls gasped once more.
 "You're—you're a dinosaur!"
 Madica said.

 </section>